Who can get a student allowance?

 Bankruptcy should only be considered as a last resort.

 If you’re having trouble paying back your student loan debt, contact Inland Revenue as soon as possible to discuss your options.
-General information about your options is on their website.

 What happens to my student loan if the education provider closes down?